The video experts blog

 - When the live stream concerns something fast-paced like a sports event stream or a concert, a stream with higher frames per second will produce better video.
 The event’s fast-moving motion can be captured using more frames per second.

-- For live streams where the event isn’t high-paced, like educational content, tutorials, a church service, or a government meeting, high frame rates aren’t typically required as most of the motion can be adequately captured by a lower fps as well.
+- For live streams where the event isn’t high-paced, like educational content, tutorials, a church service, or a government meeting, high frame rates aren’t typically required as most of the motion can be adequately captured by lower fps.

 Higher frame rates are becoming the new norm as increased video bandwidth capability reaches more viewing devices.
 That means until it’s the norm, it’s critical to pay attention to all the settings on your devices and encoders to ensure the proper live FPS rates are being chosen.